jtatria/euclid/README.md

 # euclid

-Pure vanilla R primitves for euclidean geometry
+Pedantic geometric primitives for vanilla R

-Pre-alpha, extremely idyosincratic, mostly an effort to avoid some of R's awkwardness
+Pre-alpha, extremely idyosincratic, the result and documentation of my own algebraic education, subject to change, unstable, etc.

 # Author